We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The humble board game is one of the great enduring forms of social icebreaker and low-stakes party activity thanks to its ability to instantly spur our innate drive to collaborate and compete.
 In spite of the rise of mobile and computer gaming and every subsequent technological leap, board games continue to be a highly-valued bonding mechanism and a catalyst of group fun that historians have traced all the way back to about 3500 BC in Ancient Egypt.
 Whether your aim is to pass the time, stimulate your mind, get to know fellow participants better, or a little bit of all three, nothing can level the playing field and bring out peoples’ true colors face-to-face quite like a board game.

 Many different products technically fall under the board game category, but for the sake of this guide, we’ll consider any tabletop game for two or more people that includes a dedicated playing surface or sets of playing cards.
 Since this is such a huge category with multiple variants to choose from, we’ll break down a few things to consider when you’re building your board game collection.
-All things considered, the best board games for any household will offer years of enjoyment for your family, friends, and loved ones.
+All things considered, the board games for any household will offer years of enjoyment for your family, friends, and loved ones.

-- Best board game for large groups: Telestrations
+- Best for large groups: Telestrations

 - Best challenging board game: Robinson Crusoe Adventures on the Cursed Island

-- Best board game for families: CRANIUM Family Edition
+- Best for kids: CRANIUM Family Edition

-- Best cheap board game: The Game of Life
+- Best budget: The Game of Life

 Things to consider when shopping for the best board games